authgear/authgear-server/docs/specs/ldap.md

   searchUserPassword: String!
   baseDN: String!
   searchFilterTemplate: String!
-  userIDAttributeOID: String!
+  userIDAttributeName: String!
   # This is optional.
 If this is given, then a search request is performed,
-  # the user must exist and has the user_id_attribute_oid.
+  # the user must exist and has the user_id_attribute_name.
   endUserUsername: String
 }